-2 MS4 Outfall Inspections Screen 20% of the outfalls within the urbanized area annually Conduct inspections of all outfalls in the urbanized area (once per permit term) in order to identify and reduce the presence of illicit discharges to the MS4.
+2 MS4 Outfall Inspections Inspect 20% of the outfalls within the urbanized area annually Conduct inspections of all outfalls in the urbanized area (once per permit term) in order to identify and reduce the presence of illicit discharges to the MS4.
 2 Regulatory Mechanisms Maintain standard operating procedures in effect annually The County is a non-traditional MS4 and lacks the legal authority necessary to develop ordinances to implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
 In lieu of an ordinance, the County has developed standard operating procedures for addressing illicit discharges.
-2 IDDE Procedures Maintain IDDE standard operating procedures in effect annually Maintain procedures and all associated records for tracing/removing the source of an illicit discharge, responding to illicit discharges/spills, inspections in response to complaints, and to prevent/correct leaking on-site sewage disposal systems.
-2 Public Reporting Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Develop media to facilitate public reporting of illicit discharges.
+2 IDDE Procedures Annually conduct 1 review of the standard operating procedures and perform any necessary updates Maintain procedures and all associated records for tracing/removing the source of an illicit discharge, responding to illicit discharges/spills, inspections in response to complaints, and to prevent/correct leaking on-site sewage disposal systems.
+2 Public Reporting Develop/maintain on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Develop media to facilitate public reporting of illicit discharges.
 Options include stormwater hotlines, websites, and flyers/brochures.

-3 Construction Site Plan Review Review permittee owned construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with the CGP Implement a construction site plan review program that focuses on ensuring that permittee owned construction sites that result in a land disturbance of greater than or equal to one acre or are part of a larger common plan of development or sale that would disturb one acre or more of land, have stormwater pollution prevention plans developed in accordance with TPDES Construction General Permit TXR150000.
-3 Plan Review, Inspection, and Enforcement Procedures Maintain standard operating procedures in effect annually Maintain and implement site plan review, inspection, and enforcement procedures for permittee owned projects that describe which plans will be reviewed, when operators may begin construction, soil stabilization requirements, and how inspection/enforcement actions will be conducted.
+3 Construction Site Plan Review Review 100% of permittee owned construction plans annually that will result in the disturbances of greater than or equal to one acre, or are part of a common plan of development or sale that will result in the disturbance of one or more acres for compliance with the CGP Implement a construction site plan review program that focuses on ensuring that permittee owned construction sites that result in a land disturbance of greater than or equal to one acre or are part of a larger common plan of development or sale that would disturb one acre or more of land, have stormwater pollution prevention plans developed in accordance with TPDES Construction General Permit TXR150000.
+3 Plan Review, Inspection, and Enforcement Procedures Annually conduct 1 review of the standard operating procedures and perform any necessary updates Maintain and implement site plan review, inspection, and enforcement procedures for permittee owned projects that describe which plans will be reviewed, when operators may begin construction, soil stabilization requirements, and how inspection/enforcement actions will be conducted.
 3 Construction Site Inspection/Enforcement Conduct at least 6 inspection cycles per year of active construction sites Conduct inspections of construction sites and associated control measures within the urbanized area.
 Utilize adjacent MS4 operators and/or the appropriate TCEQ Regional Office for enforcement assistance.